roytseng-tw/Detectron.pytorch/.github/issue_template.md

 ## PLEASE FOLLOW THESE INSTRUCTIONS BEFORE POSTING
+1. **Read the README.md thoroughly !
+README.md is not a decoration.**
-1. Please search existing *open and closed* issues in case your issue has already been reported
+2. Please search existing *open and closed* issues in case your issue has already been reported
-2. Please try to debug the issue in case you can solve it on your own before posting
+3. Please try to debug the issue in case you can solve it on your own before posting

 ## After following steps above and agreeing to provide the detailed information requested below, you may continue with posting your issue
 (**Delete this line and the text above it.**)